Predicting Routine Object Usage for Proactive Robot Assistance: Overcoming Stochastic User Behavior through Interactive Queries

-The robot can ask either an activity-based query, expecting the response to be the activity that the user will do next, or an object-based query, expecting a binary response on whether the queried object will be used in the predictive horizon.
+The robot can elicit query responses in two forms $u_t \in \{u_t^a, u_t^{o_i}\}$, by asking regarding an activity $a$, resulting in the activity that the user will do next, $u_t^a \in \mathcal{A}$, or regarding a particular object $o_i$, resulting in a binary response on whether it will be used in the predictive horizon, $u_t^{o_i} \in \{ True, False \}$.
 We interpret the response to an activity query as the correct activity label at the time-step $t_a$ when a new activity is likely to start (similar to the next activity inference in Section~\ref{expl:inference}).
 We encode the activity to obtain a vector in latent space $\tilde{X}_{t_a} = g_{enc} (u_t)$, which we combine with the predicted latent at that time-step through a weighted average.
 The object relocation distribution conditioned on the query response $p_{reloc}(o_i,l_j|u_t)$, is obtained by continuing the rollout with the corrected latent vector.
-For object queries, we interpret the user response as the object leaving from or staying in its current location at the time-step $t_{o_q}$ when it was most likely to move (similar to the relocation inference in Section~\ref{expl:inference}).
+For object queries, we interpret the user response as the object leaving from or staying in its current location at the time-step $t_{o_i}$ when it was most likely to move (similar to the relocation inference in Section~\ref{expl:inference}).
 We obtain the conditioned object relocation distribution by correcting the latent vector and continuing the remaining rollout, similar to activity-based queries.

 We compute the expected information gain from all potential query candidates, which includes the activity-based query, and all objects that do not have highly confident predictions.
 We exclude objects which the model is over 90\% confident about to avoid unnecessary computational overhead.
 If the best query has an expected information gain of above a predefined threshold, then the robot will ask that query, and correct its predictions based on the response.